wormhole-foundation/wormhole/docs/guardian.md

 ### Logs and Metrics

-The guardian uses the [Zap logger](https://pkg.go.dev/go.uber.org/zap) for all of it's logging and [Prometheus](https://pkg.go.dev/github.com/prometheus/client_golang/prometheus) for metrics.
+The guardian uses the [Zap logger](https://pkg.go.dev/go.uber.org/zap) for all of its logging and [Prometheus](https://pkg.go.dev/github.com/prometheus/client_golang/prometheus) for metrics.
 The logs are always written to local disk and the metrics are always available locally on the box.